Indie folk

 Three steps to cover art with band and title text baked into the artwork.

-Write the scene, genre mood, and the exact band name and album title to render, in quotes — e.g. title text: "Midnight Atlas".
+Write the scene, genre mood, and exact band name and album title in quotes — e.g. title text: "Midnight Atlas".

 Select GPT Image 2 — the strongest model for crisp, correctly-spelled cover text — and set a square 1:1 aspect.